oconnor0/BeaconRoad/Book/73-Definitions.md

 Defensive
 : grants the item's wielder +1 Iron.

+Deflecting
+: creatures gain +5 Defense against attacks that inflict 1 chosen Energy Type.

 Distracted
 : creatures suffer -1 Tier on Action Rolls.

 Exposed
 : creatures decrease 1 Defense by -5.

+Flanked
+: creatures are Threatened by enemies on opposite sides, spliting its attention.

+Flanking
+: creatures Threaten an enemy from opposite sides and gain +1 Tier on Attack Rolls targeting it.

 Fortified
 : creatures increase 1 Defense by +5.